Summary

 Your argument must be realistic and reasonable when you appeal your new rent amount.
 If you are not, the third party in charge of the dispute procedure can award costs against you.
 The same applies to your landlord.

 Seeking legal advice is advisable before taking the appeal route.
-When you dispute your rental amount, it can take up to two months and could cost you approximately £1000.
+When you dispute your rental amount, it can be time consuming and costly.

 Court